 Why Get Married in Denmark?

 Every year, thousands of international couples choose getting married in Denmark over their home countries.
 Denmark has earned the affectionate nickname 'The Las Vegas of Europe' — but don't let that fool you.
-Danish weddings are elegant, legally binding, and internationally recognized.
+Danish weddings are elegant and legally binding, and the marriage is recognised across the EU (recognition further afield depends on the destination country).
 Here's why a Danish wedding might be perfect for you.

-Fast Processing Times The Danish Family Court (Familieretshuset) typically processes marriage applications within 5 working days.
+Fast Processing Times The Danish Agency of Family Law (Familieretshuset) generally processes complete marriage applications with no missing information in about 5 working days; cases needing more information take longer — this is a general target, not a guarantee (Familieretshuset processing time).
 Compare that to the weeks or months required in many other countries.
-For couples who need to get married quickly — whether for visa reasons, personal preference, or simply because they don't want to wait — Denmark offers the fastest legal marriage process in Europe.
-Our full Denmark vs Germany wedding comparison breaks down the timeline difference (5 days vs 4–12 weeks) across documents, cost, and recognition.
+For couples who need to get married quickly — whether for visa reasons, personal preference, or simply because they don't want to wait — Denmark offers an established and relatively fast process for many international couples.
+Our full Denmark vs Germany wedding comparison breaks down the timeline difference (about 5 working days vs 4–12 weeks) across documents, cost, and recognition.

 Multilingual Ceremonies All wedding ceremonies at Danish municipality offices (including Copenhagen City Hall) can be conducted in English, German, or Danish.
 No interpreter needed if you speak any of these languages.
 This makes Denmark especially popular with British couples after Brexit, German-Russian couples, and international pairs from around the world.

-All Nationalities Welcome Denmark imposes no residency requirement for getting married.
+All Nationalities Welcome Denmark imposes no residency requirement to marry, but you must be able to enter and stay in Denmark lawfully for the ceremony.
 You don't need to live in Denmark, be a Danish citizen, or even be an EU citizen.
 As long as you can legally enter the Schengen zone (with a valid visa or visa-free travel), you can get married in Denmark.

 A Beautiful Setting Beyond the practical advantages, Denmark offers stunning locations for your ceremony — from the historic Copenhagen City Hall to the charming towns of Aabenraa and Tønder in southern Denmark.
 Every location offers a unique, romantic atmosphere for your special day.